MSDEVMTL/GlobalAzureBootcamp-2019/Lab1/README.md

 ### Build The Application

-Let's create a new web application using the .Net Core.
-Open a terminal, and navigate to a "dev" folder (ex: C:\Dev).
+First, create a folder named `gab2019`.
+This will be the root folder for today's solution, all subscequent labs during the day will add content and sub-folder to this one.
+Then let's create a new web application using the .Net Core.
+Open a terminal, and navigate to your new root folder "gab2019" folder (ex: C:\Dev\gab2019\).

-    cd C:\dev\GABDemo
+    cd C:\dev\gab2019\

 Let's scafold an application named GABCDemo using the following command: